 Talk to Your Vet about Parasite Control

 Many topical parasite control medications, including Frontline Plus for Cat and Dogs, can only be purchased with a prescription from your vet.
 He or she will make sure that these medications are right for your pet and that they won’t interfere with any medical conditions your pet may be experiencing.

-In addition, your vet can give you other tips for keeping fleas and other pests at bay, including the use of other commercial products like flea shampoos, sprays, or natural agents like lavender oil.
+In addition, your vet can give you other tips for keeping fleas and other pests at bay, including the use of other commercial products like flea shampoos, sprays (like Frontline Spray), or natural agents like lavender oil.
 These alternative products and techniques may be especially welcome if you have a very young kitten or puppy with flea problems.

 More on Fleas and Ticks

 Get Rid of Fleas In 8 Steps - Infographic

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian with respect to your pet.
 It has, however, been verified by a licensed veterinarian for accuracy.